jayinc/docs/content/design-philosophy/_index.md

 # [Chapter 2: Receiving Commands from the User](/design-philosophy/receive-commands/)
 - Onboard the user
-- Avoid using a wake word
+- When a pressable button is available wake word is not needed
 - Prefer a push-to-talk button mechanism
 - Signal clearly when the microphone button is pushed down